Guidance

 2. Microsoft Teams-based oral examinations

-Following the successful introduction of Microsoft Teams-based online oral examinations during the COVID-19 pandemic, the MCA has taken the decision to retain this format.
+Following the successful implementation of Microsoft Teams-based online oral examinations in 2020, the Maritime and Coastguard Agency (MCA) has decided to retain this format to maintain the flexibility and convenience it provides for seafarers.
 Excluding exceptional circumstances, agreed with the Chief Examiner, all parts of MCA oral examinations will be delivered through an online platform.

 3. Changes to the structure of the MCA Officer of the Watch (OOW) Unlimited, II/1, and Master (code vessels less than 200 GT)/Officer of the Watch (yachts less than 500 GT) online oral examination

-The MCA OOW Unlimited, II/1, and the Master (code vessels less than 200 GT)/Officer of the Watch (yachts less than 500 GT) online oral examination, will consist of the following elements:
+The MCA OOW Unlimited, II/1, and the Master (code vessels less than 200 GT)/Officer of the Watch (yachts less than 500 GT) online oral examinations, will consist of the following elements:

 • Part A: online computer-based, proctored examination, and